gsimon75-cloud/gcd_lb_demo/README.md

 `user@...` part (the `...somewhere` part is not relevant).

-## Creating the instance template of the frontend
+## Creating the instance template of the webserver

 This step has to be performed only once, and later the future webservers can just instantiate it.